denes-sebestyen/cv/astro-cv/src/pages/CV.md

 ### **NNG LLC – User Interface Developer**
 *June 2017 – September 2017*

-- Developed UI for the iGO navigation platform using embedded DSLs and LUA
+- Developed UI for the iGO navigation product
+- Onboarded and mentored team members
+- Used internal DSLs and LUA scripting for UI components

 </div>